Takemitsu Zamurai

-Takemitsuzamurai or Takemitsu Zamurai (竹光侍) is a Japanese manga series written by Issei Eifuku and illustrated by Taiyō Matsumoto.
+Takemitsu Zamurai (竹光侍) is a Japanese manga series written by Issei Eifuku and illustrated by Taiyō Matsumoto.
 It was published in Shogakukan's seinen manga magazine Weekly Big Comic Spirits from August 2006 to March 2010, with its chapters collected in eight wideban volumes.
+The manga has been licensed for English release by Viz Media.

 Plot

 The rōnin Senō Sōichirō arrives in a tenement neighborhood in Edo at the beginning of a new year.
 His presence unsettles the residents and rumors circulate about his past.
 He sells his katana and begins using a bamboo sword, eventually taking work as a teacher.
 Over time, he becomes integrated into the community and develops a close relationship with a local boy named Kankichi.
 Despite his calm demeanor, Sōichirō harbors a violent past in Shinano and a strong fascination with sword fighting, which gradually becomes more apparent.

 Violent incidents begin to occur in the neighborhood, including the murder of several sex workers.
 When a spate of murders, including the deaths of prostitutes, disturbs the neighborhood, Sōichirō is forced into violent confrontations.
 He becomes the target of the assassin Kikuchi Shinnosuke, who seems driven by bloodlust but also displays unexpected tenderness toward animals.
 Sōichirō rises to defend himself and his community.
 After defeating Kikuchi and facing internal and external demons, he attains a fragile peace and quietly departs the tenement, leaving behind the life he briefly built.